JeroenDelcour/solarpi/README.md

 - [-] Use Arduino Nano to monitor power (uses MUCH less power, so better for continuous monitoring)
     - [x] wire up Arduino Nano to SD card module
-    - [-] Wire up Arduino Nano to current sensors
+    - [x] Wire up Arduino Nano to current sensors
     - [-] Write current and voltage to SD card
         - [x] read current and voltage
-        - [-] get current datetime
+        - [x] get current datetime
-            - [-] It's easy to get the elapsed time, but to get the current time I'll need to sync system time with Arduino when it's initialized
+            - [x] It's easy to get the elapsed time, but to get the current time I'll need to sync system time with Arduino when it's initialized
         - [-] write to SD card [efficiently](https://hackingmajenkoblog.wordpress.com/2016/03/25/fast-efficient-data-storage-on-an-arduino/)
     - [ ] Be able to read logged data over WiFi
         - [ ] maybe have the Pi request the full data file from the Arduino on demand?
     - [ ] Control Raspberry Pi with Arduino Nano
         - [ ] send shutdown signal to Pi when battery is almost empty
         - [ ] control power to the Pi using a relay controlled by the Arduino
+- [ ] Try a different 5V (or 3V) converter.
+Currently, I'm using 156mA to get 75mA out (about 50% efficiency).

 ### Sources